surfinlie/surfinlie.github.io/index.md

-#### Student of mathematics at the University of Lisbon.
-I write here to keep myself motivated.
-Currently interested in Lie Groups.
+#### Welcome to SurfinLie, my personal blog.
+I am a student of mathematics at the University of Lisbon.
+Here I write about mathy things I have learnt, it keeps me focused and motivated.